Drink: Coffee

 Coffee is a brewed drink prepared from the roasted seeds of several species of an evergreen shrub of the genus Coffea.
-The two most common sources of coffee beans are the highly regarded Coffea arabica, and the "robusta" form of the hardier Coffea canephora.
+The two most common sources of coffee beans are the highly regarded Coffea arabica and the "robusta" form of the hardier Coffea canephora.
 Coffee plants are cultivated in more than 70 countries.
 Once ripe, coffee "berries" are picked, processed, and dried to yield the seeds inside.
 The seeds are then roasted to varying degrees, depending on the desired flavor, before being ground and brewed to create coffee.

 Coffee is slightly acidic (pH 5.0–5.1) and can have a stimulating effect on humans because of its caffeine content.
 It is one of the most popular drinks in the world.
 It can be prepared and presented in a variety of ways.
 The effect of coffee on human health has been a subject of many studies; however, results have varied in terms of coffee's relative benefit.

 Coffee cultivation first took place in southern Arabia; the earliest credible evidence of coffee-drinking appears in the middle of the 15th century in the Sufi shrines of Yemen.

 Coffee may have been used socially in the renaissance period of the 17th century.
 The increasing trades between Europe and North Africa regions made coffee more widely available to Europeans gathering at social locations that served coffee, possibly contributing to the growth of coffeehouses.

 Hot chocolate

 Hot chocolate, also known as drinking chocolate or cocoa, is a heated drink consisting of shaved chocolate, melted chocolate or cocoa powder, heated milk or water, and usually a sweetener.
 Hot chocolate may be topped with whipped cream.
 Hot chocolate made with melted chocolate is sometimes called drinking chocolate, characterized by less sweetness and a thicker consistency.

 The first chocolate drink is believed to have been created by the Mayans around 2,500-3,000 years ago, and a cocoa drink was an essential part of Aztec culture by 1400 AD, by which they referred to as xocōlātl.
 The drink became popular in Europe after being introduced from Mexico in the New World and has undergone multiple changes since then.
 Until the 19th century, hot chocolate was even used medicinally to treat ailments such as liver and stomach diseases.

-Hot chocolate is consumed throughout the world and comes in multiple variations, including the spiced chocolate para mesa of Latin America, the very thick cioccolata calda served in Italy and chocolate a la taza served in Spain, and the thinner hot cocoa consumed in the United States.
+Hot chocolate is consumed throughout the world and comes in multiple variations, including the spiced chocolate para mesa of Latin America, the very thick cioccolata calda served in Italy, chocolate a la taza served in Spain, and the thinner hot cocoa consumed in the United States.
 Prepared hot chocolate can be purchased from a range of establishments, including cafeterias, fast food restaurants, coffeehouses and teahouses.
 Powdered hot chocolate mixes, which can be added to boiling water or hot milk to make the drink at home, are sold at grocery stores and online.